 - Drink tarragon tea before bed to help promote sleep.
 It is also good for relieving anxiety.
 Tarragon tea for weight loss is also a very popular health benefit you might enjoy.
 You can buy tarragon capsules if you prefer.

 - Make a vinaigrette with fresh tarragon.
-Minced tarragon leaves added to olive oil and lemon juice makes a delicious and light salad dressing recipe or marinade.
+Minced tarragon leaves added to olive oil and lemon juice make a delicious and light salad dressing recipe or marinade.

 - Make tarragon oil.
 Great to rub on fish before you put it on the grill.
 My tarragon vinegar recipe below is great on salads.